Michael Maslinsky shares a good insight into the purpose of the family office and how the role has changed over time.

 Many family offices start within family companies, when the founding entrepreneur delegates personal and family matters to his secretary or assistant.
 At some point, sheer volumes make it necessary to separate personal work from business duties and the more wealthy and more numerous the family, the more complex the administration becomes, eventually requiring considerable technical knowledge.

-It is not unusual for a trusted senior employee to focus primarily on personal matters, gradually assuming the role of a trusted advisor, who is privy to the most intimate family information.
-Over time, these 'administrators' become the only people who understand the full picture and it is inevitable that they should play a role in the selection of external advisors.
+It is not unusual for a trusted senior employee to focus primarily on personal matters, gradually assuming the role of a trusted adviser, who is privy to the most intimate family information.
+Over time, these ‘administrators’ become the only people who understand the full picture and it is inevitable that they should play a role in the selection of external advisers.

 The need for change